 The Negro in America's Wars (1944) Lew Davis, painted at Fort Huachuca, Arizona.
-Now on display at Howard University, Washinaton, DC.
+Now on display at Howard University, Washington, DC.

-LEW DAVIS FORT HUACHUCA, ARIZONA Lew Davis served as the State Art Project Supervisor for Arizona in the late 1930s.
-Davis joined the Army and was statione at Fort Huachuca for three years.
+LEW DAVIS, FORT HUACHUCA, ARIZONA Lew Davis served as the State Art Project Supervisor for Arizona in the late 1930s.
+Davis joined the Army and was stationed at Fort Huachuca for three years.
 During his time at Fort Huachuca, Davis was commissioned by the post commander to paint a mural for the White Officers' Mess in 1943.
-Davis also established a silkscreen shop at Fort Huachuca to Mess in 1943.
-Davis also established a stikscreen shop at 1941 contract to produce Army recruitment posters featuring African American soldiers in contrast to the blond, blue-eyed white soldiers typically seen on recruitment posters.
-Several African American soldiers worked in the poster shop and expressed an interest in painting, so Davis began teaching depicting The Negro the Ninth Service Command. in America's Wars in 1944.
-In 1947, the mural was sent to Howard University in Washington, D.C. and is on display at the Howard University Gallery of Art.
-Lew Davis' work at Huachuca improved the morale
+Davis also established a silkscreen shop at Fort Huachuca to produce Army recruitment posters featuring African American soldiers in contrast to the blond, blue-eyed white soldiers typically seen on recruitment posters.
+Several African American soldiers worked in the poster shop and expressed an interest in painting, so Davis began teaching mural painting.
+After completing two murals for the White Officers' Mess, Davis painted a five-panel mural in the Black Officers' Mess depicting The Negro in America's Wars in

-The Founding of Fort Huachuca (1943) Lew Davis, Fort Huachuca, Arizona
+The Founding of Fort Huachuca (1943) Lew Davis Fort Huachuca, Arizona

-Lew Davis, printed recruitment posters for
+The Art Workshop, under the direction of Lew Davis, printed recruitment posters for the Ninth Service Command.